Walnut Wood Characteristics: Color, Grain Pattern, Uses, and More

 It’s not a secret that Walnut lumber has a smooth texture suited for fine furniture projects.
 And since it suits many applications, being oblivious of its attributes could limit what you can do with this material.

-In this post, our wood experts will discuss walnut wood characteristics to help ease your woodworking experience.
+In this post, I will discuss walnut wood characteristics to help ease your woodworking experience.

 Walnut Timber Characteristics at a Glance